-Spanish bank BBVA goes hostile in Sabadell takeover bid
+Spanish Bank BBVA Goes Hostile In Sabadell Takeover Bid

-Spain's second-largest bank BBVA announced Thursday a hostile takeover bid for Banco Sabadell, three days after its smaller rival rejected an offer that would create a European banking giant.
+(MENAFN- Jordan Times) MADRID - Spain's second-largest bank BBVA announced Thursday a hostile takeover bid for smaller rival Banco Sabadell, a move that would create a European giant but was swiftly condemned by the government.

-The new bid would be carried out under the same conditions as the merger proposal rejected by Sabadell's board of directors -- an exchange of one new BBVA share for every 4.83 Sabadell shares, BBVA said in a statement sent to the Spanish stock market regulator CNMV.

-It also pointed to the recent "decline and volatility in the BBVA share price" which reflected "the uncertainty around the value of the proposal".

-BBVA president Carlos Torres Vila is scheduled to take part in a press conference on Thursday at noon (1000 GMT) to discuss its hostile takeover bid for Sabadell.
+BBVA's new bid came three days after Sabadell's board of directors rejected a merger proposal, saying it was "not in the best interest" of the bank.

+"We are presenting to Banco Sabadell's shareholders an extraordinarily attractive offer to create a bank with greater scale in one of our most important markets," BBVA Chair Carlos Torres Vila said in the statement.

+"Together we will have a greater positive impact in the geographies where we operate, with an additional EUR5 billion loan capacity per year in Spain," he said ahead of a press conference later in the day.

-A merger would have created a banking powerhouse capable of competing with Santander -- Spain's leading bank -- as well as with European giants such as HSBC and BNP Paribas.
+A takeover would create a banking powerhouse capable of competing with Santander - Spain's leading bank - as well as with European giants such as HSBC and BNP Paribas.

+But Prime Minister Pedro Sanchez's leftist government swifty came out against the takeover attempt, as did the regional government of Catalonia where Sabadell was born and where it has a strong presence.

+"This hostile takeover bid by BBVA is an operation contrary to the interests of our country.
+It would destroy many jobs, cause financial exclusion and more oligopoly," Labour Minister Yolanda Diaz wrote on the X social media platform.

 BBVA, which also has operations in Mexico, Argentina and Turkey, is Spain's second-largest banking group in terms of capitalisation and has 74.1 million customers.